R.I.P SATAO 2

 The view across the arid plains to the iconic Mount Kilimanjaro is spectacular.

-One way to contribute towards the conservation of Tsavo and the Super Tuskers is to visit the area on safari.
-In doing so, you not only contribute to Kenyan revenue, but you help lodges employ and upskill local people.
-We have for a few years now offered the popular Walking with Giants safari in Tsavo to those of our guests who enjoy an authentic mobile camp safari from a bygone era.
-Contact us for this and other safari ideas to this achingly beautiful continent that we call home.
+One way to contribute to the conservation of Tsavo and the super tuskers is to visit the area on safari.
+In doing so, you not only contribute to Kenyan revenue but also help lodges employ and upskill local people.
+For a few years now, we have offered the popular Walking with Giants safari in Tsavo to those of our guests who enjoy an authentic mobile camp safari from a bygone era.

 Tsavo Trust and the Big Tusker Project

-The Tsavo Trust operates the Big Tusker Project in conjunction with Kenyan Wildlife Services and focusses on aerial and ground surveillance and data capture, backed up by the KWS’ rapid reaction teams that deal with poaching incidents.
+The Tsavo Trust operates the Big Tusker Project in conjunction with Kenyan Wildlife Services.
+They focus on aerial and ground surveillance and data capture, backed up by the KWS’ rapid reaction teams that deal with poaching incidents.

-This successful co-operative model with KWS has substantially reducing poaching in the area despite a chronic shortage of funding.
+This successful cooperative model with KWS has substantially reduced poaching in the area despite a chronic shortage of funding.

-Tsavo Trust CEO Richard Moller and his co-pilot Josh Outram spend over 60 hours per month logging the movements of Tsavo’s elephants, and they have donated more than US$300,000 worth of anti-poaching vehicles and equipment to KWS since inception.
+Tsavo Trust CEO Richard Moller and his co-pilot Josh Outram spend over 60 hours per month logging the movements of Tsavo’s elephants.
+Since their inception, they have donated more than US$300,000 worth of anti-poaching vehicles and equipment to KWS.

 To comment on this story: Login (or sign up) to our app here - it's a troll-free safe place 🙂.